 Or you can skip the rice mold and add some rice to a whole sheet of seaweed.
 Top with the tofu rectangle and wrap like a burrito.

-- The tofu and rice can be made the up to 3 days in advance.
+The tofu and rice can be made the up to 3 days in advance.
+You can stack the tofu and rice in advance and store in the fridge.

-If you love this recipe, you'll also love my mushroom sushi, or:
+If you love this recipe, you'll also love these inventive tofu recipes.

 - 1 lb. extra firm tofu save the container